ttuannguyen/python-p3-variable-scope/README.md

 ## Variable Names and Scope

-Naming variables is hard, but it is important.
+Naming variables can be challenging, but it is important.
 We need our code to be as descriptive as possible.
 Any other developer reading over one of our programs should be able to understand what our code does.
 A big part of this is using names that are sensible and descriptive.